tsotelo99/portfolio/cv.md

 Faculty Advisor: Dr. Pablo Piccato

 ### Graduate Research
-*California State University, Los Angeles Assistant* May - August 2022
+*California State University, Los Angeles Assistant*.
+May - August 2022.
-Department of Latin American Studies Department -Assisted Dr. Ericka Verba conducting and compiling primary and secondary resource data.
+Department of Latin American Studies Department
+-Assisted Dr. Ericka Verba conducting and compiling primary and secondary resource data.
 Constructing and editing literature citations.
 Faculty Advisor: Dr. Ericka Verba

 ### Graduate Research
 *California State University, Los Angeles*
 December 2022
 Department of Latin-American Studies
 Podcast Title: El Silencio de Mexico
 Conducted research on disappearances from the Yaqui Community in Sonora.
 I created a podcast in Spanish to share with communities in an easier way to understand and contribute to the search for community members.
 Faculty Advisor: Dr. Sandra Gutierrez de Jesus

 ### Undergraduate Research
 *University of California, Santa Cruz*